xubowenhaoren/A-Mission/documentation/user_manual/viewing_trips.md

 - For each segment, the A-mission UI provides the segment start, segment end, segment distance, and the mode of transportation.
 - When the E-mission analysis pipeline believes that there's only one segment in the trip, then this only segment will have the same start/end places, the same start/end times, and the distance statistics as the trip.
   ![image-20210314155252951](image-20210314155252951.png)
 - Processed vs unprocessed trips: Both the original E-mission app and our A-mission requires the server-side analysis pipelines to process each trip.
 The trip processing speed depends on the phone-server connection and the server status.
 Both factors are beyond the scope and control of our project.
 Before a trip is processed, the whole trip will appear as one segment and have the "unprocessed" motion mode.
+Note: If you are interested in seeing our example E-mission data on your device, we provide a full backup of that.
+You can refer to `documentation/obtain_full_backup.md`. ([link](https://github.com/CSE482Winter2021/NameN0tF0und/blob/main/documentation/obtain_full_backup.md))
   <img src="image-20210314160739076.png" alt="image-20210314160739076" style="zoom:30%;" />

 #### Segment motion mode editing UI